Overview

 • Access to mutual funds with no transaction fees and certain institutional money Managers

-• Discounts on compliance, marketing, research, technology, and practice management products or services
+• Discounts on compliance, marketing, research, technology, and practice management products or services provided

 Custodians may also have paid for business consulting and professional services received by some of our IARs.
+Some of the

-benefit your account.
-These products or services may assist us in managing and administering Client accounts,
+These products or services may assist us in managing and administering Client accounts, including accounts not maintained

-including accounts not maintained at our recommended Custodian.
-Other services made available by the Custodian
+at our recommended Custodian.
+Other services made available by the Custodian are intended to help us manage and

-are intended to help us manage and further develop our business enterprise.
-The benefits our Firm or our IARs
+further develop our business enterprise.
+The benefits our Firm or our IARs receive through participation in the program do

-receive through participation in the program do not depend on the amount of brokerage transactions directed to
+not depend on the amount of brokerage transactions directed to the Custodian.
+Due to these arrangements, our Client

-Custodian.
-As part of our fiduciary duties to Clients, we always endeavor to put our Client's interests first.
-Clients
+does not pay more for assets maintained at a qualified Custodian.
+As part of our fiduciary duties to Clients, we always

-should be aware, however, that receiving economic benefits from our Firm or our IARs in and of itself creates a
+endeavor to put our Client's interests first.
+Clients should be aware, however, that receiving economic benefits from our

-conflict of interest because the cost of these services would otherwise be borne directly by us.
-These arrangements
+Firm or our IARs in and of itself creates a conflict of interest because the cost of these services would otherwise be borne

-could indirectly influence our choice of Custodian for custody and brokerage services.
-Clients should consider these
+directly by us.
+These arrangements could indirectly influence our choice of Custodian for custody and brokerage services.

-conflicts of interest when selecting a Custodian.
-The products and services provided by the Custodian, how they
+Clients should consider these conflicts of interest when selecting a Custodian.
+The products and services provided by the

-benefit us, and the related conflicts of interest are described above.
+Custodian, how they benefit us, and the related conflicts of interest are described above.

 LEAD GENERATION & REFERRALS